craighton/Textual-Simply-Dark/README.md

 ## Install ##

-Drag and drop the 'Simply Dark' folder in your 'Styles' folder.
+Drag and drop the 'Simply Dark' folder in your 'Styles' folder of Textual.

-## Todo ##

-* Retool colors to make better distinctions.
-* Set a suggested font.
-* In some situations the topic doesn't show.

 ## Changelog ##

+Version 0.4
+* Modified timestamp color to be a little bit lighter.
+* Added a little bit of a highlight for your own messages sent.
+* Changed name format slightly for improvement sake.

 Version 0.3
 * Added a set time and nickname format.